oneillkza/MedG505_Wikipedia/MEDG_wikipedia_slides.md

 - But Wikipedia has special rules for fair use of non-free content.
 	- In general this is bad and should be avoided.
 	- Definitely avoid if you don't know exactly what you're doing!
-- It is much bettehttps://en.wikipedia.org/wiki/Wikipedia:WikiProject_Computational_Biology/ISCB_competition_announcement_2018r to upload your images to Wikimedia Commons.
+- It is much better to upload your images to Wikimedia Commons.
 - They will be immediately visible, and you can use them directly in your Wikipedia article.